 class’s texts, the introductory chapter of Practices

-also discussed the value of self-reference, though it presented
+of Looking, also discussed the value of self-reference, though it presented

 it in a different way.
 That initial